wmcbrine/PDCurses/x11/README.md

 This resource overrides the "bitmap" resource.
 Default: a 32x32 or 64x64 pixmap depending on the window manager

-### translations

-Translations enable the user to customize the action that occurs when a key, combination of keys, or a button is pressed.
-The translations are similar to those used by xterm.

-Defaults:

-    <Key>:        XCursesKeyPress()
-    <KeyUp>:      XCursesKeyPress()
-    <BtnDown>:    XCursesButton()
-    <BtnUp>:      XCursesButton()
-    <BtnMotion>:  XCursesButton()

-The most useful action for KeyPress translations is string().
-The argument to the string() action can be either a string or a hex representation of a character; e.g., string(0x1b) will send the ASCII escape character to the application; string("[11~") will send [ 1 1 ~ , as separate keystrokes.

 ### borderColor

 The color of the border around the screen.
 Default: black